Oval-Personal-Data-Wallet/key-guard/README.md

   --help                Show this message and exit.

 Commands:
-  add     [TEXT] -Add new words to .guard/.keyignore exempt  [TEXT] -exempt a file from scanning by adding them to... init    create .guard folder and create .fileignore and .keyignore files scan    Scan the project for any key or token
+  add     Add new words to .guard/.keyignore exempt  exempt a file from scanning by adding them to .guard/.fileignore init    create .guard folder and create .fileignore and .keyignore files scan    Scan the project for any key or token
 ```